Async Batch Processing for High-Volume Receipt Auditing

 async def parse_line_items(batch: BatchContext) -> BatchContext:

-"""Deterministic line-item extraction with schema validation."""
+"""Deterministic tabular extraction with schema validation.

 logger.info("line_item_parse_started", batch_id=batch.batch_id)